benwiggy/BBLM/README.md

 PostScript is **the** page description language *par exellence*.

-SFZ is a text format that stores instrument data for computer sound synthesisers. https://sfzformat.com
+SFZ is a text format that stores instrument data for computer sound samplers and synthesisers. https://sfzformat.com

 INSTALLATION
 The latest versions of BBEdit reveal the folders for Language Modules (and other features) by selecting the Folders submenu of the BBEdit application menu.